mtaa-rezervi/backend/README.md

 # backend
-Backend for our workspace reservation app made as an assigment for subject MTAA at FIIT
+Backend for our workspace reservation app made as an assigment for subject MTAA at FIIT.
+Made with Nodejs, Express and MongoDB.

 ## Instalation
 Start with cloning this repository: